-In 2020 and 2019, we raised, net of repayments, approximately \$4,687,000 and \$5,700,000, respectively of new capital through the issuance of debt and equity.
-We used the net proceeds from the closings of these private placement offerings for general working capital and capital expenditures.
+In 2021 and 2020 we raised, net of repayments, approximately \$18,945,000 and \$4,687,000 of new capital through the issuance of debt and equity.
+We used the net proceeds from the closings of these private placement offerings for general working capital, our investment in LVH and for capital expenditures.